iTXTech/Genisys/.github/ISSUE_TEMPLATE.md

 - Any issues regarding outdated Genisys versions will be CLOSED.
 Make sure you can reproduce the issue on the latest build before submitting an issue.
 - Make sure you are using a build from the MASTER branch.
 Issues relating to non-production builds will be closed.
 - Any issues requesting updates to new versions of MCPE will be treated as spam.
 We do not need spamming with issues to know that there is a new version available.
 - SEARCH EXISTING ISSUES before you open a new one.
+This INCLUDES searching OUR issue tracker AND Mojang's issue tracker at https://bugs.mojang.com/browse/MCPE.
 Duplicate issues will be treated as spam and dealt with accordingly.
 - Issues not following this template will also be closed as spam.
 If you do not supply the information we ask for then your issue cannot be resolved.
 - Repeated spamming will result in a ban.
 You have been warned!
 -->